rmsamitha/WeatherInfo/README.md

 ## Technologies Used

-- Java with JAX-RS, Apache CXF
-- This is an implementation of a JAX-RS REST API.
+- Java with JAX-RS : This project is an implementation of a JAX-RS REST API.
-- Apache CXF is the web service framework used to implement JAX-RS (REST) APIs
+- Apache CXF: Apache CXF is the web service framework used to implement JAX-RS (REST) APIs
+- Spring Dependencies : To configure JAX-RS configurations, Spring libraries are used.
+Apach CSF is well integrated with Spring and it is using Spring internally.
+- Maven : The build automation and dependency management tool (for compiling, testing, packaging, and managing libraries)

 ## How to Build and Deploy